AI Image Batch Style Drift: Lock Style Across a Batch

 shallow depth of field, muted earth palette, slight film grain,

-Step 4: Train a LoRA for high-volume work
+Step 4: Train a style LoRA for high-volume work

-• Collect 20-50 reference images that represent the target style.
+• Collect 20 to 50 reference images that all clearly share the target style.

 Step 5: Lock palette in post